-The greatest benefit we can provide our communities is economic development and stability.
+The greatest benefit we can provide our communities is sustainability and economic development.

-APICDA’s purpose is to develop stable local economies in each of our member communities.
+APICDA’s purpose is to sustain each of our member communities.
+A key component to achieving sustainability is through stable economies.
 Stable economies require three conditions:

 1. Sufficient infrastructure to anchor and support local businesses